Chapjae/readme-generator/Please README.md

   [![License: Artistic-2.0](https://img.shields.io/badge/License-Perl-0298c3.svg)](https://opensource.org/licenses/Artistic-2.0)

   ## Description
-  This app is the best app ever in the history of ever
+  This app is the best app in the history of ever

   ## Table of Contents